yunfeixie233/TextArena/textarena/envs/UsedCarNegotiation/README.md

 # Used Car Negotiation Environment

-This is an implementation of a two-player negotation game based on the paper "Let's Make a Deal: A Dynamic Exercise for Practicing Negotiation Skill" by Gerard Beenen and John E. Barbuto, Jr..
+This is an implementation of a two-player negotiation game based on the paper "Let's Make a Deal: A Dynamic Exercise for Practicing Negotiation Skill" by Gerard Beenen and John E. Barbuto, Jr..

 ## Game Description

 The players engage in a negotiation between a buyer and seller of a used car.
-A unique feature is that the game can be configured to have symmetrical and asymmetrical distributions of power by giving the parties different information on their background.
+A unique feature is that the game can be configured to have either symmetrical or asymmetrical distributions of power by providing the parties with different information on their backgrounds.

 ## Action Space